ZVanoZ/laminas-db-test-by-docker/README.md

 # 2.1.
 Prepare your environment

+# For all tests copy "phpunit.xml.dist" to "phpunit.xml" in directory "laminas-db".
+$ cp phpunit.xml.dist phpunit.xml

+# For check and fix code-style, create "phpcs.xml"
+$ cp phpcs.xml.dist phpcs.xml

+# For debug tests by "xdebug", you need create file "20-xdebug.ini" in directory "laminas-db".
+# Example of the file by path "laminas-db-test-by-docker/docker/phpunit-74/20-xdebug.ini.sample"
+$ touch 20-xdebug.ini

 # For  "integration tests" you need to run vagrant
 # It up a container of virual box with: MySQL, PostgreSQL, MSSQL
 $ vagrant up

-# For all tests copy "phpunit.xml.dist" to "phpunit.xml" in directory "laminas-db".

-# For debug tests by "xdebug", you need create file "20-xdebug.ini" in directory "laminas-db".
-# Examle of the file by path "laminas-db-test-by-docker/docker/phpunit-74/20-xdebug.ini.sample"

 # 3. update vendors library by composer